nandosola/trantor-stream-uploader/README.md

 Licensed under the Apache License, Version 2.0.
 See LICENSE file for more details.

 ### Credits
-The inspiration came from (this StackOverflow post)[http://stackoverflow.com/questions/2471799] and I stole good implementation ideas from the (HTTP-Proxy-Servlet)[https://github.com/dsmiley/HTTP-Proxy-Servlet] GitHub project by dsmiley.
+The inspiration came from [this StackOverflow post](http://stackoverflow.com/questions/2471799) and I stole good implementation ideas from the [HTTP-Proxy-Servlet](https://github.com/dsmiley/HTTP-Proxy-Servlet) GitHub project by dsmiley.
+The `HttpHeaders` class comes from the Guava project and `MockServletInputStream` comes from [two-tiers-utils](https://github.com/DomDerrien/two-tiers-utils)